Temple of Perdition: Lyrical content and religious background

 The band by the press has been titled a Christian band by being associated with the Record Label Vision of God Records.
 However, in one article the background is clarified as not a Christian band in the traditional sense of the terminology.
 In an interview with Ya'akov Nahash stated that many of the lyrics were anti-religious, but not Satanic.
 The album also has spiritual aspects to it, including a man crying out to God.
 All of the band members identify as Christians except Yaakov and Cori who really cannot be labeled, while the band speaks against corruption in churches and general "religion" as a whole.

 However, in late 2019, the band renounced their Christian belief system, and decided to "go secular".
-Certain members of the band are still Christian, but the main writer, Ya'akov claims to take a Kabalistic, Qliphothic and Hermetic view from his deeper study into Kabalistic tree of life and the Tree of Death.
+Certain members of the band are still Christian, but the main writer, Ya'akov claims to take a Kabalistic, qlippothic and Hermetic view from his deeper study into Kabalistic tree of life and the Tree of Death.
 The band's drummer at the time departed due to this fact.
 Vision of God Records Split ways with the band due to both agreeing that there was a conflict of interest due to the band's new lyrical and secular direction.

 In late 2019 the band announced the replacement of Ronny Hansen With Erebos.
-This marking the last of any Christian influence within the project and a full dedication to Kabalistic, Qliphothic and Hermetic view from all the band members.
+This marking the last of any Christian influence within the project and a full dedication to Kabalistic, qlippothic and Hermetic view from all the band members.